 More-invasive treatments for knee bursitis treatment include:

-- Corticosteroid injection.
-If bursitis is persistent and unresponsive to basic treatment, your doctor may apply a corticosteroid to the affected bursa to reduce inflammation.
-The inflammation usually goes away quickly, but you may have pain and swelling from the injection for a few days.
+Corticosteroid injection.
+If the bursitis is persistent and unresponsive to basic treatment, your doctor may apply a corticosteroid to the affected bursa to reduce inflammation.
+The inflammation usually goes away quickly, but you may have pain and swell from the injection for a few days.

-- If you have severe chronic or recurrent bursitis and are not responding to other treatments, your doctor may recommend surgery to remove the bursa.
+If you have severe chronic or recurrent bursitis and are not responding to other treatments, your best pain doctor in Dallas may recommend surgery to remove the bursa.

-To ease pain and discomfort of knee bursitis:
+To ease the pain and discomfort of knee bursitis:

 Knee bursitis is a common complaint, but the risk of developing this painful disorder can be increased from:

-- Long kneeling.
-People who work on their knees for long periods of time – carpet layers, plumbers and gardeners – are at increased risk of knee bursitis.
+People who work on their knees for long periods of time – carpet layers, plumbers, and gardeners – are at increased risk of knee bursitis.
 One major risk factor for knee bursitis is weak knees.

-- Obesity and osteoarthritis.
-Pes anserine bursitis, affecting the inside of your knee below the joint, often occurs in obese women with osteoarthritis.
+Pes Anserine bursitis, affecting the inside of your knee below the joint, often occurs in obese women with osteoarthritis.
 A common risk factor for knee bursitis is knee buckling or instability.